jdx/embedder/README.md

-# Embedder
+# Embedder (WIP)

-TODO: Write a gem description
+Intended to be an oembed client.
+Not fully fleshed out yet.

 ## Installation